 In the animal kingdom, menopause is quite rare.

-The fifth species, of course, is humans.
+The only known terrestrial species with menopause, of course, is humans.

 The Melatonin Miracle: Promises of Youth and Fertility?